fleek-network/fleek-network-docs/docs/learn/the-network.md

 ### End-user

-An **End-user** is someone to whom the data or computation output is ultimately delivered, among others:
+An **End-user** is someone to whom the data or computation output is ultimately delivered, amongst others:

 - Static assets, such as images rendered on a website
 - Image optimization output for a very particular size request